Pathways Community Hub

 Interested in Partnering with the Hub?

-NEON staff members are happy to discuss partnerships with health organizations in Union, Baker, Wallowa, Malheur, and Umatilla counties.
+NEON staff members are happy to discuss partnerships with health organizations in Union, Baker, Wallowa, Malheur, Morrow, Grant, and Umatilla Counties.
 There are three different types of partnerships:

 Referrals: Referring those that you and your organization serve to the Hub.
 Organizations with this type of partnership recognize the benefits of the program, and want to help their patients remove social barriers that may be keeping them from optimal health.